 There are plenty of ways your children can help!
 Here are just a few that come to mind at each age.
 I think sometimes we as parents don’t realize how capable our children actually are!
 Including them in daily tasks helps to build confidence, a component in teaching self sufficiency.
 More on that in a later post.

-AGE 2-3: at this age we are just introducing our children to helping. keep your expectations low and make it fun for them.
+At this age we are just introducing our children to helping.
+Keep your expectations low and make it fun for them.

 - Help clean up toys